MalekJabri/CP4BA_Assets/installation/change route cp & cpd/readme.md

 * fill the project/namespace
 * fill the new cpd hostname route
-* y/n to create the secrets and add the certificate.
+* y/n to create the secrets based on the certificates.

 The script will udpate the configuration and restart the serveral component.
 Please be patient !!
 It will take some time to propagte all the change.